Skip to content

 [mcp.tools.Experiment]

-description = "Create a new experiment entry."
+description = "Upsert an experiment entry."

 allow_create = true